your French knitting companion

 Why Recreate Instead of Buy a Pattern?

-Recreating from a photo gives you complete control over the fit, the yarn, and the details.
-You're not locked into someone else's sizing or gauge.
+Recreating a knitting pattern from a photo gives you complete control over the fit, the yarn, and the details.
+You're not locked into someone else's sizing, ease preferences, or construction choices.
+You become the designer.

 What You Need to Get Started